Loader gif

 It’s difficult for one person’s Form W-4 to withhold the perfect amount of income tax for their situation when that person’s employer has no understanding of their other financial information, such as how much money their spouse makes or has withheld for taxes.
 If you live in a two-income household, it’s up to you to estimate your taxes and make sure you have the right amount taken out to cover your complete financial picture.

 Some people may also need to have more tax withheld to avoid a big tax bill if they lost certain tax benefits due to the tax reform.
-For example, in the past, taxpayers who had dependent children age 17 or older would have claimed a personal exemption for them on their Form W-4.
+For example, in the past, taxpayers who had children age 17 or older would have claimed a personal exemption for them on their Form W-4.
 But, since the personal exemption is no longer available for 2018, they can no longer follow that same path.
 And since their children are over the age of 17, they don’t qualify for the expanded child tax credit either.

 All is not lost, however.
 The tax reform introduced a new $500 tax credit for non-child dependents.
 That means you can claim a credit on your tax return for every person that lives with you and is age 17 and older.
 The credit is designed to provide relief to taxpayers who lost the personal exemption allowance and aren’t eligible for the expanded child tax credit.

-Additionally, if you previously claimed a large itemized deduction for state and local taxes or property taxes, you may want to decrease your withholdings allowances for 2018 to have more taxes taken out to avoid a big tax bill.
+Additionally, if you previously claimed a large for state and local taxes or property taxes, you may want to decrease your withholdings allowances for 2018 to have more taxes taken out to avoid a big tax bill.
 The deduction will now be capped at $10,000 so it’s possible it will not provide as much tax benefit as in the past.

 Who should file a new Form W-4 to avoid having too much income tax withheld?